Hampshire Hikes & Historical Sites

 Non British Passport holders should consult the host country’s embassy for applicable passport and visa entry requirements.

-Good quality waterproof walking boots with a moulded sole with a deep tread and good ankle support are essential for holidays at grade 7 and above.
+Lightweight waterproof walking boots with a good moulded sole (such as Vibram or similar) and a deep tread and which provide ankle support are strongly recommended and may be essential for some walks.

 General Kit List